Vishaljaiswalk/LangChain-Ollama-Streamlit-Chatbot/README.md

 <img width="1133" height="481" alt="Screenshot 2025-09-04 212802" src="https://github.com/user-attachments/assets/6d888f3d-2fbd-4a0f-90a2-53a17a1e08e2" />

 ## ✨ Overview
-   A conversational AI chatbot engine built with LangChain, Ollama (LLAMA2 models), and Streamlit.
+   A conversational AI chatbot engine built with LangChain, Ollama (LLAMA2 model), and Streamlit.
 This project lets users chat with powerful local language models via a friendly web interface.

 ## 🌟 Features
 - ✅ **Powered by local LLMs using Ollama (LLAMA2)**